AntonioDehesa/tilop/README.md

 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu
 * Cracking the Coding Interview

+## Day 167: April 6 2022
+### Today's progress:

+Completed lesson 4.
+Next lesson is about using multivariable prediction on house prices.

+### Sources:
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla